Toowoomba Technical College: Description

-The building has an "L" shaped floor plan, with an internal staircase located approximately centrally on each wing.
+The building has an L-shaped floor plan, with an internal staircase located approximately centrally on each wing.
 Many of the rooms still function as classrooms and fittings such as blackboards have been retained.
 Both floors of the college feature high ceilings with a "Ripple Iron" finish.
 This finish has also been used in the two brick toilet blocks that were built at the same time.

 A number of temporary internal walls have been installed on levels 1 and 2 to create office space and additional classrooms and a kitchen has been installed in what was once the clerks office on level 1 and the commercial room on level 2.

 Apart from Block A, the other buildings on the site include two brick toilet blocks contemporary with the main building though partially altered; a timber building from 1913, now shifted and elevated (Block B); a brick classroom/workshop built in 1931 (Block D); and a temporary wooden building, built in 1955 (Block C).
 Apart from the toilet blocks, the later additions are substantially different in style and form to the original building (Block A).

 Heritage listing

 Toowoomba Technical College (former) was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Toowoomba Technical College was built in 1911 and holds a special association with the establishment of vocational education in regional Queensland and the development of Toowoomba as a regional centre.

 The development of a purpose built Technical College in Toowoomba is associated with the formation of a branch of the Department of Public Instruction in 1905, established to centralise the control of technical education.
 With the intervention of the Government, funding improved and a number of new purpose-designed buildings were constructed, including the Toowoomba Technical College in 1911.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The overall style and form of the building is also a good example of the style of educational facilities that government architect's were producing at the time.

 The place is important because of its aesthetic significance.

 The building holds a prominent position in the town, marking the eastern entrance to the central city area and is similar in style and form to a number of other Government buildings in the Toowoomba township.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The former Toowoomba Technical College holds a special association with the establishment of vocational education in regional Queensland.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-Designed by Thomas Pye, architect for the Department of Public Works and built by Alexander Mayes, Mayor of Toowoomba from 1916-1917.
+Designed by Thomas Pye, architect for the Department of Public Works and built by Alexander Mayes, Mayor of Toowoomba from 1916 to 1917.